A while back I read a Facebook post by one of my travel writer friends. She announced that she was attending a travel show.

 This email should state that you are going to query your story ideas to a whole bunch of magazines.
 In other words, you’re going to get some assignments, (also known as “Letters of Assignment” or LOA's).

 Start pitching your story ideas to editors and keep pitching until you start to get some confirmed assignments (LOA’s).
 Unless your assignment is with a high-end glossy travel magazine, it’s best to pull together more than one assignment.

 Follow up again after you’ve rounded up a few assignments.
 Get back in touch with the media rep, tell them about your assignments, remind them where you met them (at the travel show) and politely request their help.

 I need to stress one important ethical point:

 I have heard some beginning travel writers boast about fabricating assignments to get on press trips.
 Please don’t do this.
 It is fraudulent and won't endear you to the DMO reps when they find out that you have been stringing them along.

 DMO’s spend a lot of time and money lining up press trips, so they take a dim view of so-called writers who lie about their assignments and never deliver.

-Likewise, tossing out a list of magazines or websites where you have been published, and hinting that you can get a LOA from them is also fraudulent.
+Likewise, presenting a list of magazines or websites where you have been published, and hinting that you can get a LOA from them is also fraudulent.
 What if you can't keep that promise?